 4. Constellation Meteorite (2024)

-The Meteorite collection is the most striking release in the Constellation lineup in recent memory.
-Omega introduced these models in 2024 across 20 references.
-Each one features a dial made from the Muonionalusta meteorite, estimated to be over 4.5 billion years old.
-The watches come in several sizes and finishes, including diamond-set bezels and colored galvanic dials.
+The Meteorite is one of the most striking Constellation releases in recent memory.
+Omega launched it in 2024 across 20 references, each with a dial cut from the Muonionalusta meteorite, estimated at over 4.5 billion years old.
+Sizes and finishes vary, including diamond-set bezels and colored galvanic dials.

 - Case size: 25mm, 28mm, 29mm, 41mm